Loyola School, Thiruvananthapuram: ICSE & ISC

 Loyola has been affiliated to the Council for the Indian School Certificate Examinations (CISCE), New Delhi, since its founding.
 Initially the school offered only the higher secondary level Indian School Certificate, Class XI up to year 1976 and thereafter Class XII (ISC) examination course.
 The Indian School Certificate (both Class XI until 1976 and Class XII thereafter) are recognized by the University of Kerala and many Indian universities as equivalent to a Senior High School Certificate or Pre-Degree Certificate or Higher Secondary School Certificate for admission to university studies.
 In 1991 Loyola began the secondary level (ICSE) examination course, with the first ICSE batch graduating in 1993.
 Typically, only those students who opted for the ICSE course in high school were placed in the ISC program after passing the ICSE examination, though exceptions were made for outstanding students from the SSLC stream as well as from other schools.

 SSLC & HSC

 In the 1970s, Loyola began offering high school students another option: the syllabus of the Government of Kerala in preparation for the Secondary School Leaving Certificate (SSLC) examination.
 When the Government of Kerala abolished the university affiliated Pre-Degree Course (PDC) and replaced it with the State Council for Educational Research and Training (SCERT) affiliated Higher Secondary Course (HSC), Loyola also adopted the newly introduced course as a higher secondary level option for students.
 Typically, those students who opted for the SSLC course in high school were automatically placed in the HSC program after passing the SSLC examination.
 In 2008, Loyola started phasing out the SSLC course, starting with the eighth standard.
 LENS, Loyola's student newsletter, reported that poor demand was the reason for the phasing out of the SSLC course.
 In 2017, Loyola school stopped the SSLC/HSC batch.
+However, Loyola school has restarted their SSLC/HSC/HSE batch in 2025.